adamhongmy/SearchablePicker/README.md

 # SearchablePicker
 ###### A simple picker view with a search bar.
 * Native-like behavior.
-* Two ways of presenting:
+* Two options to present:
   * Titles only.
   * Titles with descriptions.
 * Available for iPhone and iPad.